rtoal/ple/gdscript/README.md

 To build and run GDScript programs on your local machine, download and install the most recent game engine version from the [Godot Engine downloads page](https://godotengine.org/) or use your favorite package manager.

-Programs in this folder can be run from the command line like so:
+Programs in this folder have been tested using Godot Engine 4.5.1 and can be run from the command line like so:

 ```
 godot -s triple.gd